bcgov/aries-oca-bundles/README.md

 To contribute an OCA Bundle, create a pull request that adds the necessary files for the Aries for OCA:

-* In the OCABundles `schema` or `credentials` folder, if needed, create a new `<Issuer>` or `<Publisher>`.
+* In the OCABundles `schema` folder, if needed, create a new `<Issuer/Publisher>`.
 Those folders are for organizing the credentials and the folder naming is up to the submitter.
-* Within that folder, create another folder named for the schema or credential definition being added.
+* Create additional folders below, named for the schema or credential type being added.
+As needed, nest the folders as make sense.
+At leaf must be the `<Bundle>` folder.
-* Within that folder, add the following files, as appropriate:
+* Within the `<Bundle>` folder, add the following files, as appropriate:
     * README.md: **MUST** be present and **MUST** contain the information outlined below in the [README File Content](#readme-file-content) section of this document.
     * OCABundle.json: **MUST** be present and **MUST** contain the OCA Bundle